digitalprk/dicrs/README.md

 `cargo run dicrs`

-The application will only run on Linux
+The application will only run on Linux.
+The application will panic if no dictionaries are available under `dics/`.

 ### Dictionaries